 First, study URL best practices before making URL changes.
 And you can learn more in our beginner’s 301 redirect guide.
 Google also provides in-depth resources on Redirects and Search as well as Domain Changes and Site Moves.

-• Test: Always test your redirects.
+Test: Always test your redirects.
 A mistyped URL or syntax error will lead to broken redirects.
 Squarespace redirects take effect immediately, so you can test as you write them.
+When testing, you’ll see a 404 page if a redirect is activated more than once within a short period of time, this is expected functionality to prevent redirect loops.

 Conclusion